 Cryptosporidium is a microscopic pathogen that can cause intestinal illness.
 It is naturally present in bodies of water throughout the world.
 Most healthy people can overcome cryptosporidiosis within a week or two but the illness can be life-threatening to persons with impaired immune systems.
 We have been voluntarily testing both our source water and finished water for the presence of Cryptosporidium since 1994.
 We have detected this constituent occasionally in the raw untreated source water.
 None have ever been found in the finished treated water.
-In 2009, one sample was taken with no organism's detected.
+Our last sample was in 2009.
+One sample was taken with no organism's detected.